 - Look at the syringe to be sure the drug is clear and colorless or pale yellow.

 - Take the cap off the needle.
-Do not push any air or drug out of the syringe before giving the shot unless your health care provider tells you to.
+Do not push any medication out of the syringe before giving the shot unless your health care provider tells you to.

-- Lie down and pinch a fold of skin between your finger and thumb.
-Push the entire needle into the skin and then press down on the syringe plunger to inject the drug.
+- Lie down and pinch a fold of skin between your fingers and thumb.
+Push the entire needle into the skin and then press down on the syringe plunger.
 Hold onto the skin the entire time you give the shot.
 Do not rub the site after you give the shot.

 What Is It Used For?